 Now that we have all definitions cleared up, let’s move to the most exciting part.
 What are the origins of NFT, and how do we use them today across industries?

 NFT boom – how has it all started?

 As you know already, NFTs wouldn’t exist without blockchains.
 And blockchains, even though today we are starting to use them for different purposes, are tied to the crypto market at its root.
-Once Bitcoin was created, the development of blockchain technology gained momentum, opening the door for numerous cryptocurrencies to arise.
+Once Bitcoin was created, the development of blockchain solutions gained momentum, opening the door for numerous cryptocurrencies to arise.
 NFTs are a byproduct of this process that has soon constituted its own path.